 Pick-up Visa Hours: 2:00pm to 4.00pm Monday to Friday (excluding weekends and holidays)

 Application Requirements for a Thai Visa Run to Penang

-To apply for a Thai visa in Penang, bring the following to their George Town location:
+To apply for a Thai visa in Penang, bring the following to the Royal Thai Consulate-General in George Town:

 - Actual passport

 - Completed application form (provided onsite at office)